-- A picture ID: a welfare card, green card, driver's license, government ID card, passport/visa, a picture employment card, or NYC ID. - If you do not have a picture ID, you can use a birth certificate, Social Security card, Medicaid card, identity card in the public assistance system, or a pay stub. - If you have been finger imaged by welfare, your finger image may prove your identity, even if you do not have documents.
+- A picture ID such as a welfare card, green card, driver's license, government ID card, passport/visa, a picture employment card, or NYC ID. - If you do not have a picture ID, you can use a birth certificate, Social Security card, Medicaid card, identity card in the public assistance system, or a pay stub.